 Programming includes some steps written in a particular language for fulfilling a particular function.
 Most of us believe that computer science is all about programming.
 But this concept is not true.
 Though programming is an important topic of computer science, there are some other branches too.

 So, a computer science graduate does not require to be a programmer only.
 They can apply for several jobs in the IT industry.
-These include database administrator, solution developer, IT auditors, enterprise consultant, and security specialist.
+These include database administrators, solution developers, IT auditors, enterprise consultants, and security specialists.

 Since computer science mainly focuses on logical thinking and problem solving, one can even apply for non-IT jobs such as ICAC investigators, financial planners, etc.